 Carly Davis, MS, RDN, LD, NICU Clinical Dietitian

 When your baby is between 4 and 6 months old, he or she should be ready for their first taste of solid food.
-If you are on the fence about whether you should make baby food at home or buy it, here’s a great article about the pros and cons of both options.
+If you are on the fence about whether you should make baby food at home or buy it, read Homemade vs. Store-Bought Baby Food.

 Making your own baby food is a great way to introduce your child to the flavors you will be using in your cooking once they are old enough for table eating.